JetBrains/kotlin-web-site/docs/reference/java-interop.md

 ## Accessing static members

-Static members of Java classes form a "companion objects" for these classes.
+Static members of Java classes form "companion objects" for these classes.
 We cannot pass such a "companion object" around as a value, but can access the members explicitly, for example

 ``` kotlin